The Bridge Builder

-The Bridge Builder is a poem written by Will Allen Dromgoole.
-"The Bridge Builder" has been frequently reprinted, including on a plaque on the Bellows Falls, Vermont Vilas Bridge in New Hampshire.
-It continues to be quoted frequently, usually in a religious context or in writings stressing a moral lesson.
+"The Bridge Builder" is a poem written by Will Allen Dromgoole.
+"The Bridge Builder" has been frequently reprinted, including on a plaque on the Vilas Bridge, Bellows Falls, Vermont, in New Hampshire.
+The poem continues to be quoted frequently, usually in a religious context or in writings stressing a moral lesson.

-The text has been attested since at least 1898 in Rare Old Chums by Will Allen Dromgoole.
-In said book, the poem is titled Building the Bridge, and is composed and sung by a girl living near Elk River in Eastern Tennessee.
+The text has been attested since at least 1898 in Rare Old Chums by Dromgoole.
+In said book, the poem is titled "Building the Bridge", and is composed and sung by a girl living near Elk River in Eastern Tennessee.

 The 1898 version of the text appears below in its entirety.